View the dates and locations of collections already booked by viewing our online street collections diary:

 A street collection permit will not be required if you collect inside a shop or a public house, or in the foyer of a cinema or theatre.
-However, if you collect in a supermarket car park or foyer this is deemed a public place.
+However, if you collect in a supermarket car park this is deemed a public place.

 In order to collect for a charity you must first contact the Licensing Team to provisionally book a space to make sure no other collections have been authorised at the same time and venue that you wish to collect.
 You should complete the street collection application form and submit it to us no later than 28 days* before the date on which it is proposed to make the collection.
 We can either post or email the form and guidance notes to you, or else you can download or print them out: